lazanet/psd-dumper/README.md

  - curl
  - lxml (`python3 -m pip install lxml`)

 NEW!
 Now there is `index.php` which provides API that looks just like my [pesstatsdatabase-API](https://github.com/lazanet/pesstatsdatabase-API)!
+Note that you need to have latest dump in `data` folder.

  ## Latest dumps:
  [HERE!](https://github.com/lazanet/psd-dumper/releases)